mbrown101/GettingandCleaningData/CodeBook.md

 tGravity | TimeDomainGravity
 fBody | FrequencyDomain
 () | ''

+Step 4:

+- Add activity noun manes to data:

+		Merge activity names into the mean() and std() data remove the activity index since the activity name is now part of the data

+Step 5:

 - Create second, independent tidy data set with the average of each variable for each activity and each subject: